GrahamCampbell/Laravel-Exceptions/README.md

 * `'GrahamCampbell\Exceptions\ExceptionsServiceProvider'`

-You then MUST change your `App\Exceptions\Handler` class to extend `GrahamCampbell\Exceptions\ExceptionHandler` rather than extending `Illuminate\Foundation\Exceptions\Handler`, or if you're using Lumen, you're going to want to extend `GrahamCampbell\Exceptions\LumenExceptionHandler`.
+You then MUST change your `App\Exceptions\Handler` class to extend `GrahamCampbell\Exceptions\NewExceptionHandler` for Laravel 5.3 or `GrahamCampbell\Exceptions\ExceptionHandler` for Laravel 5.1/5.2, rather than extending `Illuminate\Foundation\Exceptions\Handler`, or if you're using Lumen, you're going to want to extend `GrahamCampbell\Exceptions\LumenExceptionHandler`.

 ## Configuration